cmndrsn/ggcommonality/README.md

 (`wild_type = "gaussian"`), or by randomly multiplying half by 1 and half by -1 (`wild_type = "sign"`).

-If `stack_by = "partition"`, confidence intervals represent the sum of unique and joint effects for individual commonality partitions.
+If `stack = "partition"`, confidence intervals represent the sum of unique and joint effects for individual commonality partitions.
-Otherwise, if `stack_by = "common"`, separate confidence intervals are generated for the sum of unique effects and the sum of joint effects.
+Otherwise, if `stack = "common"`, separate confidence intervals are generated for the sum of unique effects and the sum of joint effects.

 ## Comparing confidence intervals